espressif/pytest-embedded/docs/key_concepts.md

 ## Logging

-`pytest-embedded` print all the DUT output with timestamp.
+`pytest-embedded` print all the DUT output with the timestamp.
 If you want to remove the timestamp, please run pytest with `pytest --with-timestamp n` to disable this feature.

 By default, `pytest` would swallow the stdout.
 If you want to check the live output, please run pytest with `pytest -s`.